Varjak Paw: Characters

+Background

-Varjak Paw's name is an allusion to the film Breakfast at Tiffany's.
+The book's title and protagonist's name come from Said's own cat named Varjak, whose name is a reference to the film Breakfast at Tiffany's.
 In the film, one of the main characters, Paul Varjak, has written a book called "Nine Lives".
 When he and another character look for the book in the library catalog, it is listed as "Nine Lives by Varjak, Paul".
-S.F.
-Said is not known to have commented on this connection.

 Adaptations

 Theatre

 In October 2013, Playbox Theatre Company took on Varjak Paw in a major multi-media production.

 Opera

 In 2010, composer Julian Philips completed an opera on Varjak Paw, to a libretto by Kit Hesketh-Harvey, performed by The Opera Group in September–November.

 Film

 As of March 2006, Varjak Paw has been optioned by The Jim Henson Company to be developed as an animated family feature film, with Faith Fawusi as director.

+Sequel

+The book spawned a sequel in 2005, The Outlaw Varjak Paw.